Washington State Liquor and Cannabis Board: History

 Alcohol prohibition was repealed by Washington Initiative 61 in 1932, and from 1933 to 2012, the WSLCB was the sole distributor of all liquors and spirits in the state.
 In addition, they were also the primary retailer: the state operated 167 stores, while 163 stores were operated by private businesses who contracted with the state for a commission on the sales.
 These contract stores were generally located in either smaller cities or more remote and rural areas, while the state stores were typically located in larger, more populated areas.
 Because the state was the sole distributor of all spirits, uniform pricing was set so that the price of any given product was the same from store to store no matter how rural or populated the area was.

 Historically, off-premises Sunday sales of spirits were banned, and all liquor stores were closed.
 Consumers still had the option of purchasing beer or wine from grocery stores or on-premises spirits from bars and restaurants.
-In 2005, the state began allowing off-premises spirits sales in select stores on Sundays from 12pm to 5pm.
+In 2005, the state began allowing off-premises spirits sales in select stores on Sundays from 12 p.m. to 5 p.m.

+These rigid restrictions were a perennial source of frustration for Washington-based warehouse club giant Costco, which blossomed during the 1980s and 1990s into one of the largest retailers in the United States—and eventually, the world.
+During its nationwide expansion, Costco became experienced in selling wine, beer, and spirits through its warehouses in other states with much more relaxed rules (e.g., California).
+After an unsuccessful court battle, Costco mounted a direct challenge to its home state's alcoholic beverage control system by spending over $22 million to bring Initiative 1183 to state voters—at the time, "the most expensive initiative fight" in state history.